 Sew a Cleo Overalls Dress

-Join is October 1st to make your new favorite new outfit for fall!
+Join us May 13 to make your new favorite new outfit for spring!

 Whether you're new to sewing from a pattern or a more experienced sewer who just wants to tackle something new, this workshop is for you.

 In this Sunday intensive workshop, you'll gain an understanding of basic garment construction and how to sew from a purchased pattern.
 You'll leave this class with the skills and confidence to tackle more garment sewing on your own AND with a super cute addition to your wardrobe.

 This is an all-day workshop, including a midday lunch break.
 You'll learn how to:

 - Measure the body accurately to create a perfect fit